 One symptom of seasonal affective disorder is a craving for carbohydrates and sugary, sweet foods which often results in weight gain.
 But choosing the right foods can actually help treat seasonal depression.
 Complex carbs such as whole grains, fruit, vegetables and beans will still satisfy the craving without the added sugar.

 You should also try to eat several foods that contain tryptophan, which can increase serotonin levels.
 These include foods such as turkey, eggs, salmon, nuts and pineapple.
-You can also opt for a synthetic tryptophan supplement such as 5-HTP or L-Tryptophan.

 Coffee is something that many people, myself included, depend on to get us through each day.
 But too much caffeine can actually stop our bodies from producing enough serotonin.
 So while a cup a day is acceptable, try to avoid relying on it too much.